AaronCrisologo/ParkSense-Utilizing-Data-Driven-Approaches-for-Sustainable-Parking-Management-in-Schools./README.md

 Mirabel, Kevin Hans
 Ramos, Mark Kevin

-2. Project Title.
+**2. Project Title**.
 A clear and descriptive title for the project.
 ParkSense: Utilizing Data Driven Approaches for Sustainable Parking Management in Schools.

 3. Project Introduction that contains the project overview, purpose, and objectives.
 	Through a number of features, ParkSense seeks to effectively manage parking spaces, improve customer experience, and optimize operations.
 These features address a number of requirements, such as resource allocation, revenue optimization, user convenience, and regulatory compliance.
 	Its purpose and objective is to make parking operations efficient, satisfy users, and to automate the billing process.
 It can do this by the features it has, such as reservations, real-time occupancy tracking, automated billing, and analytics.

-4. Project Description.
-An outline of the scope and limitations and constraints of the project.
+**4. Project Description.** An outline of the scope and limitations and constraints of the project.
 This should also include the features it will implement and the problem it will solve (if any).
 Include also the Sustainable Development Goal.
 Problem Solved: